mirazach/noise-extraction-algorithm/README.md

 **Output**

-**System Noise:** Overall variability within system of judgments.
+System Noise, which is the overall variability within system of judgments.
 This is then decomposed into:

 - **Level Noise:** The variability of an individual’s average judgement ie. is a person harsher or more lenient on average?
 - **Pattern Noise:** Variations due to individuals’ specific responses to cases/people ie.a generally harsh judge being unusually lenient with older defendants who shoplift.

 ***